Nurse: They should have had their fun before they came here!

 - In Win Win, much of the plot revolves around a well-off elderly man unwillingly consigned to an assisted living facility, and who bears responsibility for this.
 The facility is apparently decent, but the man is still unhappy about leaving his home.

 - Carl Reiner's dark farce Where's Poppa? has a scene where the lead character tours a Dickensian nursing home that he's considering putting his senile mother in.

-- In She Devil, Ruth accepts a job at the expensive and dehumanizing Golden Twilight rest home.
+- In She-Devil, Ruth accepts a job at the expensive and dehumanizing Golden Twilight rest home.
 She quickly proceeds to bring some color into the lives of both staff and retirees, such as a soccer match that proves to be a hit with the old ladies.
+However, the one thing not tolerated at Golden Twilight is incontinence, and Ruth uses that to her advantage to frame Mary Fisher's gossipy mother as a bed wetter, getting her kicked out of the home and forced into moving in with Mary.

 - Gran Torino: One of Walt's sons tries to convince him to move into a retirement home but not at all out of genuine concern for his bitter, elderly, and recently-widowed father, oh no. He just wanted the house, some of the stuff and hoped he'd get the titular Cool Car out of the deal too.
 One can only presume that this trope would have followed.
 Walt tells him to go to Hell.